florimondmanca/template-flask/README.md

 ### Using the template project

-1. Copy-paste this whole `template-flask` directory and rename it the name of your project, e.g. `flaskproject`.
-Also rename the `flaskproject/yourapp` and `flaskproject/yourapp/yourapp` folders to, for instance, `flaskapp`.
+1. Clone this `template-flask` directory and rename it, e.g. `flaskproject`.
+Also rename the `flaskproject/yourapp` and `flaskproject/yourapp/yourapp` folders, for instance `flaskapp`.

 2. Using your favorite text editor's find/replace functionality on the whole `flaskproject` directory with case sensitivity enabled, replace occurences of `yourapp` and `YOURAPP` with `flaskapp` and `FLASKAPP` respectively.